Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 Guinea Pigs

-photo of group of guinea pigs
+photo of 2 guinea pigs on a flake of hay

 One of the ladies, Rosemary, is actually hairless and they are called “skinny pigs”.